-- Readings are to be completed before the Monday class that week. - GL refers to the text, Gendered Lives - Readings in Blackboard are NOT included in the syllabus.
+- Readings are to be completed before the Monday class that week. - GL refers to the text, Gendered Lives - PA: Participation Assignment; NB: Notebook (Critical Analysis Notebook entries) - Readings in Blackboard are NOT included in the syllabus.
 Check Blackboard for those readings!